Hochschule Düsseldorf

 Since 2004, renowned architects, interior designers and artists from all over the world have been appointed to the international visiting professorship of the Peter Behrens School of Arts for the duration of one semester in order to carry out a design project with the students of the master studio.
 Among them were Pritzker Prize winners Kazuyo Sejima and Ryue Nishizawa (SANAA), as well as Jean-Philippe Vassal (Lacaton&Vassal).

 The different perspectives and approaches of the visiting professors enable students to assess problems from a different perspective and enrich their range of experience.
+The language of instruction is usually English.

 [deutsche Version]

-Raum 06.2.010
+Room 06.2.010

 internationaleGastprofessur.pbsa@hs-duesseldorf.de

-Gebäude 6 - PBSA
+Building 6 - PBSA

 Münsterstr.
 156